enthdegree/f100/readme.md

 Much of the contamination was almost-completely invisible:

 - There was contamination around the power FPC ribbon.
 Something around here was the plausibly cause for symptom 1.
 See Figure 4, red arrow.
 - A window at the ceiling of the battery compartment exposes a spring-loaded contact.
 Normally a peg on the MS-12 battery cartridge pushes the switch open, indicating to the body that 4xAA power is expected.
-A plausible explanation for symptom 2 is that corrosion kept this switch shorted, thus the body expected a higher voltage.
+A plausible explanation for symptom 2 is that corrosion interfered with this switch opening, thus the body expected a higher voltage.
+Very fresh batteries could have put the MS-12's 4xAA just above the failure threshold for 6xAA on the bigger MS-15 grip (which has an additional peg on the MS-12).
 See Figure 4, white arrow.
+In the repair manual A-31 and R-5 list relevant voltages.
 - Buttons on the top cover signal depression to the body by shorting a radial pad on the FPC to a ground rail.
 Symptom 3 was due to contaminants shorting the shutter switch closed around some contact arms.
 See Figures 5a and 5b.

 Separately, removing the metal grip revealed rust-red corrosion that I cleaned off with white vinegar, rinsing thoroughly with water afterwards.